motion/orbit/next.md

 * if large window, slide in from left side full height
 * OCR scanning - once its paused again it doesnt move wiht app anymore

+* high ux:
+  * should use mouse movement to prevent unwanted highlights

 notes

 * potential metrics to